The category, defined

 What does Revenue Per Visitor (RPV) by AI engine look like?

 In the 200-site benchmark, the engines rank very differently by quality than by volume.
-Claude sends the least traffic (~6% of AI volume) but the highest RPV ($1.94).
-Perplexity's RPV ($1.42) is 3.2× ChatGPT's ($0.87).
+On cohort-blended RPV, Perplexity leads at $1.42, Claude is second at $1.18, ChatGPT third at $0.87, Gemini $0.41, and AI Overviews $0.29 — so Perplexity's RPV is 3.2× ChatGPT's.
+Cut by vertical the order shifts: Claude tops B2B SaaS specifically at $1.94 despite carrying only ~6% of AI volume.
 AI traffic overall converted at 2.7% vs 1.4% for Google organic.
 The headline: judging AI engines by visit count alone inverts their actual revenue value, which is exactly the mistake a visibility-only tool leads you into.

 How do you set up AI revenue attribution?